One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Introduction

 \subsection{Acknowledgements}

-I would like to offer thanks to Simon Goodwin, Ivan Losev, Sasha Premet and Dmytro Matvieievskyi for useful comments on an early draft of this paper.
-I'm especially grateful to Ivan for suggesting some of the constructions used in the proof of Theorem~\ref{T:Losevsmap}, and to Sasha to whom this paper is dedicated - his insightful teaching first introduced to these fascinating problems.
+I would like to offer thanks to Simon Goodwin, Ivan Losev, Dmytro Matvieievskyi, Sasha Premet and Matt Westaway for useful comments on the first version of this paper.
+I would also like to thanks Lukas Tappenier for careful reading, and spotting various typos.
+I'm especially grateful to Ivan for suggesting some of the constructions used in the proof of Theorem~\ref{T:Losevsmap}, and to Sasha to whom this paper is dedicated - his insightful teaching first introduced me to these fascinating problems.
+I would also like to thank the referees for their many comments which have improved the exposition of this paper significantly.
 I have also benefited from many interesting conversations and email correspondence with Jon Brundan, Micha{\"e}l Bulois, Paul Levy, Anne Moreau, and Daniele Valeri, and am grateful for all their help.
-Some of these results were announced at the conference ``Geometric and automorphic aspects of $W$ -algebras'', Lille 2019.
-This research is supported by the UKRI Future Leaders Fellowship project ``Geometric representation theory and $W$-algebras'', grant number MR/S032657/1.
+Some of these results were announced at the conference ``Geometric and automorphic aspects of $W$-algebras'', Lille 2019.
+This research is supported by the UKRI Future Leaders Fellowship project ``Geometric representation theory and $W$-algebras'', grant numbers MR/S032657/1, MR/S032657/2, MR/S032657/3.